 According to Rebecca Lieb, a content strategy consultant and keynote speaker, "There is no content strategy without measurement strategy.
 Before embarking on a content initiative, irrespective of medium or platform, it’s important to know what you want to achieve.”

-In other words, your short-term and long-term goals serve as a yardstick for measuring the effectiveness of content marketing initiative.
+In other words, your short-term and long-term goals serve as a yardstick for measuring the effectiveness of content marketing initiatives.
 A strong content strategy should outline the metrics you should track and analyze to constantly determine whether or not your content marketing efforts are yielding results.

 #3 A Content Strategy Helps You Identify New Opportunities

 Successful content marketers constantly look for new content creation opportunities.
-They create content around hot-button news topics which help in the effort to reach more of their target audience.
+They create content around hot-button news topics, which help in the effort to reach more of their target audience.

 To help with that, a good content strategy should outline all the avenues that a marketer can use to follow news and trends and find story ideas.
 Without a content strategy, the effort put into discovering new opportunities will be uncoordinated, and that disorganization will be reflected in the brand’s publications and tone.